Emotional Health: How to Develop Positive Self Talk

 In my mid twenties, my main passion revolved around personal emotional, mental, and spiritual growth.
 I have strived since then to learn more about myself and develop inner strengths and abilities.
 For about twenty years through a series of major relationships, I persevered recognizing my codependent behaviors and recovering.
 During this time, I usually focused on lack and limitation rather than opening my mind to a positive creative solution.
 I felt frustrated never achieving my desired goals a lot of the time and also unknown to me I tended to sink into victim consciousness, feeling powerless.

-Over many decades, I learned methods of taking charge of my mind, which moved me in the direction of more positive thoughts.
+Over many decades, I learned methods of taking charge of my mind, which moved me in the direction of positive self-talk .
 A few of these methods included a ten year daily practice of focused meditation, which slowed down my active mind.
 A few years earlier I read a classic book, The Power of Your Subconscious Mind, by Joseph Murphy which talked about using our subconscious to change our lives for the better.
 I believe this book had a positive influence.
 Much later I took some training – the Silva Method, which shows ways to use the creative power of our minds to manage stress and pain and to improve our lives.
 I also spent a good portion of my life learning and practicing energy medicine, which trained me to surrender my conscious mind and will to the Divine energy flowing through me for healing others.
-All my life experience and learning assisted to shift my negative thinking.
+All my life experience and learning assisted to shift my negative thinking into positive self-talk.

 I now know the importance of first becoming aware of the negative things we say over and over to ourselves in our heads.
 Once we become aware of the related events, feelings, and the critical self-talk we have a choice to start to change these thoughts.
 We can reprogram our subconscious mind with conscious positive self-talk.